top of page

 Alternative Education:

-Interns in this area will work with the students and parent-teachers of the Forest School.
+Interns in this area will work with the students and parent-teachers of the Children of the Living Forest School.
 The work includes co-designing/co-facilitating non-formal and formal education activities for the school’s summer programming, assisting with the design and organization of the upcoming school year’s planning, assisting with improvements to the school’s physical spaces, and assisting parent-teachers with food preparation for the school children.
 Non-formal and formal education activities will be designed according to intern’s areas of interest and experience and may include English teaching, math or Spanish tutoring, art, theatre, dance, craft-making, carpentry, cooking, team-building games, physical education, among others.

 Reforestation and Regenerative Agriculture: